orangejuice/blog/data/activity/movie-蜜桃成熟时-1993/record.en.md

 ---
-title: The Fruit is Swelling
-slug: the-fruit-is-swelling
+title: When the Peach Ripens
 category: movie
 status: done
 rating: 3